📅 2026–27 School Year Calendar Important dates, breaks, and holidays for the full school year.

 A framework that teaches children to identify their emotional state and use strategies to self-regulate — a foundational skill for learning, relationships, and life.

-Most preschools refer families elsewhere for therapy.
-At School of Imagination, therapy happens here — and your child's educators and therapists talk to each other.
+Most preschools send families elsewhere for support.
+At School of Imagination, speech, OT, and behavioral therapy are available on-site through Happy Talkers — and your child's educators and therapists talk to each other regularly.

-Children enrolled in the preschool can receive Happy Talkers clinical services on campus — no separate appointments at a separate location.
+Children can receive clinical services on campus through Happy Talkers — no separate location or referral process.

-Your child's classroom teacher and their speech or OT therapist share goals, discuss progress, and align strategies — regularly.
+Your child's classroom teacher and their clinicians share goals and align strategies.
 One team, one plan.

-Clinical services through Happy Talkers are also available to children not enrolled in the preschool.
-Visit happytalkers.org →
+Clinical services through Happy Talkers are open to all children. happytalkers.org →

 Most major commercial insurance and RCEB accepted.
-Our revenue cycle team handles verification and authorization before your child's first appointment.
+Our team handles verification before the first appointment.

 What families say about being here.